Domestic Abuse: Do you have concerns for yourself or someone else?

 UK Charity SafeLives has recorded a podcast with Deputy Chief Constable Louisa Rolfe, national police lead for domestic abuse, from West Midlands Police.
 She discusses how police are supporting victims of domestic abuse during the Covid-19 pandemic.

 Listen to the podcast here.
 Please be aware that DCC Rolfe discusses reporting domestic abuse online.
-SYP does not currently have online reporting channels for domestic abuse.
+You can report domestic abuse online here via our dedicated portal.

 Domestic abuse charity Hestia and the Vodafone Foundation have created a free mobile app called Bright Sky to provide information and support to anyone who may be in an abusive relationship, or those concerned about someone they know.
 It's available in four languages and has a UK-wide directory of domestic abuse support agencies with contact details.